TamasNeumer/Ph03nix-InterviewPrep/Web/JavaScript/JS.md

   - A new empty object is created and assigned to this.
   - The function body executes.
 Usually it modifies this, adds new properties to it.
   - The value of this is returned.

 - You can add return statement but:
   - If return is called with object, then it is returned instead of this.
   - If return is called with a primitive, it’s ignored.
 - You can omit the parentheses if there is no argument

+## Data types in JS

+### Methods of primitives

+- Primitives are still primitive.
+A single value, as desired.
+- The language allows access to methods and properties of strings, numbers, booleans and symbols.
+- When this happens, a special **“object wrapper” is created that provides the extra functionality, and then is destroyed**.
+  - For example `myStr.toUpperCase()` works, but know the "price" that had to be payed in the background.
+  - The JavaScript engine **highly optimizes** this process.
+It may even skip the creation of the extra object at all.
+But it must still adhere to the specification and behave as if it creates one.

+### Numbers

+- All numbers in JavaScript are stored in 64-bit format IEEE-754, also known as **“double precision”**.
+- You can write numbers as `1e9`, `7.3e9`, or `1e-6`.
+- Hex/Bin/Oct: `0xff` / `0b11` / `0o3777`
+- Two dots to call a method
+  - Please note that two dots in `123456..toString(36)` is not a typo.
+If we want to call a method directly on a number, like `toString` in the example above, then we need to place two dots `..` after it.
+If we placed a single dot: `123456.toString(36)`, then there would be an error, because JavaScript syntax implies the decimal part after the first dot.
+And if we place one more dot, then JavaScript knows that the decimal part is empty and now goes the method.
+- Methods on numbers:
+  - `toString(base)`
+  - `Math.floor/ceil/round/trunc`
+  - `toFixed(n)` -> rounds the number to n digits after the point and returns a **string representation** of the result.
+We can convert it to a number using the unary plus or a Number() call: `+num.toFixed(5)`.

 https://babeljs.io/learn-es2015/
 http://2ality.com/2014/09/es6-modules-final.html